pyne/pyne/docs/pyapi/nucname.rst

     example, 'H-1' and 'Am242M' are both valid.
 Note that nucname will always return name form with the dash removed and all letters uppercase.
  #. **zzaaam**: This type places the charge of the nucleus out front, then has three
-    digits for the atomic mass number, and ends with a metastable flag (0 = ground, 1 = first excited state, 2 = second excited state, etc).
-Uranium-235 here would be expressed as '922350'.
+    digits for the atomic mass.
+It contains no information about the excited state.
  #. **SZA**: This type places three state digits out front, the charge of the nucleus in
     the middle, and then has three digits for the atomic mass number.
 Uranium-235M here would be expressed as '1092235'.